brendanjodowd/SAS/README.md

 ### What do you mean by a 'list'?

 A list here refers to a sequence of words that will be used as code.
-It could be a list of datasets, variables, years, etc. Macros designed for use with lists are useful when you building a series of datasets or when you're trying to write flexible code.
-They are not designed for working with character type variables, since they will probably pass the name of the variable rather than the string contained within it.
+It could be a list of datasets, variables, years, etc. Macros designed for use with lists are useful when you are editing a series of datasets or when you're trying to write flexible code.
+They are not designed for operations on character type variables, since they will probably pass the name of the variable rather than the string contained within it.

 ***
 Table of Contents